 Another personal favourite of mine is Ambrose, the hotel barman who features in Alan Ayckbourn’s Private Fears In Public Places, and who has been co-opted as ‘best friend’ by the alcoholic Dan.
 This is how the pair are introduced, at the start of Scene Two:

+Dan: Very quiet today isn’t it Ambrose?
+Ambrose: Very quiet, sir.
+Dan: Why’s it so quiet?
+Do you know?
+Ambrose: No idea sir.
+Tuesday, possibly.
+Dan: Oh yes.
+Ambrose: Always slow on Tuesday for some reason, this hotel.
+Dan: Wonder why that is?
+Ambrose: no idea, sir.
+Dan: You’d think, Tuesday.
+People would be up and about by then.
+I mean, Monday.
+You can understand a Monday.
+Ambrose: Oh yes.
 Dan: Being the day after Sunday, you know.
 I mean, Saturday night and all that.
 You’d expect that on Mondays.
 But Tuesday – I can’t think why – [slight pause.]
 Did you say it was Tuesday?

 (Ayckbourn’s London-set play was turned into a film by, of all people, Alain Resnais, he of Last Year In Marienbad, to create an interesting Anglo-French, London-Parisian, cultural hybrid.
 Dare I say it evidences deeper emotions than the original play?)

 I think that the reason these two examples resonate with me is down to the uneasy feeling that I am that man: the man on the ‘civilian’ side of the bar, boring the likes of the exemplary, impassive Bernard (of ‘Le Tartin’ and ‘Manouche’) and others of his trade.
 I do not know – and do not want to know – what Bernard really thought of me, my friends, my dates.
 But, for all his good manners, I think I can guess.
 And I still wince at the elaborate courtesy of the Polish landlord of that pub in Waterloo, the one where I fell asleep after an afternoon of drinking with colleagues.
 I awoke at the start of the evening session, long abandoned by my companions, to feel the landlord gently patting me on the shoulder as he said, with evident concern, ‘You can’t sleep here.’
 Even more tragic in recollection is the flirting; the hopeless, desperate attempts at banter with hordes of pretty barmaids in pubs in practically every postcode in London.
 Now, way too old to be a plausible flirt, I have been forced to retreat to a position of gnomic detachment: sitting alone at a corner table, ostentatiously reading a small-talk defying tome (Our Bones Are Scattered, Andrew Ward’s epic account of the Cawnpore massacres, remains the ultimate conversation-deterrent), I resist commonplace saloon-bar chat in case that nice girl who is collecting the empties says something and I immediately make an arse of myself yet again.
-Mind you, Christmas is coming up and – Omicon variant notwithstanding – I fully expect to engage in festive drinking that could well result in preposterous and embarrassing loquacity on my part.
+Mind you, Christmas is coming up and – omicron variant notwithstanding – I fully expect to engage in festive drinking that could well result in preposterous and embarrassing loquacity on my part.
 You have been warned.